t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/08_bert.md

 ```

 You may see subwords here.
 And note, too, the integers before each token: those
 are a token's index position in the blurb.
+The same string, "the," will have two
+different values.

 We'll address this information later on, but first, let's think a little more
 high-level.
 Below, we find tokens that consistently have the highest SHAP